 - All content is available across desktop, mobile, and tablet devices.

-We then translated these three objectives into success metrics and began to define what an activated team might look like on Evernote Business, as we wanted to establish data-driven foundations that would help us understand the correlations between team behaviors and conversions.
-To that extent, our data tracking had historically been inconsistent and failed to capture a clear state of the Business product, so we leveraged what data was available and made the following assumptions about what an activated team would look like within their first week of using the product:
+We then translated these three goals into success metrics that then defined what an activated team might look like on Evernote Business.
+In doing so, we hoped to better establish data-driven foundations that would help us understand the correlations between team behaviors and conversion.
+To that extent, our data tracking had historically been inconsistent and failed to capture an accurate state of the Business product, so we leveraged what data was available and made the following assumptions about what an activated team would look like within their first week of using the product:

-- 5 or more notes in shared spaces
+- They have 5 or more notes in shared spaces

-- 3 or more team members had logged 3 or more sessions
+- 3 or more team members log three or more time-based sessions

-- 3 or more team members had contributed shared content
+- 3 or more team members contribute shared content

-- 80% of the signed up team had downloaded Evernote on a 2nd client
+- 80% of the team downloads Evernote on a 2nd client

 Establishing Priorities for Teams

-With objectives set, our next step was to map our expectations along the actual product experience.
-So, we took to the whiteboards to walk through an admin’s and user’s journey into Evernote Business, and prioritized what was important to introduce during onboarding.
+With goals and metrics set, our next step was to map our expectations along the actual product experience.
+As such, we walked through admin and user journeys into Evernote Business and prioritized what was important to introduce.
 Our decisions hinged on what would help teams quickly acclimate to the system while properly establishing Evernote Business as a team productivity tool.
 We also had to account for the differing priorities and experiences required by admins and users.

-For admins specifically, as we walked through their potential experiences, we recognized that it was most important to have them understand the value of Spaces.
+For admins specifically, we recognized that it was most important they understood the value of Spaces.
 We hoped we could do that as they maneuvered through the product organically.
 In addition, it was critical that admins understood how they could add team members to their business account and then invite them to shared spaces.

-For users, we wanted to ensure that we reduced the burden for admins to onboard them by having them truly understand the product.
+With regards to the users, we wanted to reduce the burden that admins took on to onboard them.
 As such, we felt it critical to introduce them to Spaces and how they could contribute content to their team’s workspace.
 To that extent, because we stressed the importance of teaching teams about our new organizational construct, we decided it was critical to frame onboarding around Spaces — as opposed to other important features like note-taking and notebook organization.

 Designing Admin and User Flows

-When we started getting into the design details of the onboarding flow for admins, we realized we could easily partition the experiences into modules.
+When we started diving into the onboarding flow for admins, we realized we could easily partition the experiences into modules.
 That is, after the registration flow, admins would be directed to Evernote for web.
 There, they would experience a specific first launch experience that would ease them into the product and direct them towards spaces.
 If they created a space, they would land on an empty state that further propelled them into another first launch experience when they added content.
 Otherwise, they had the opportunity to view example spaces.